-Building customer trust

-About CEE

-Al comes with its own set of risks and challenges.
-As companies bring Al into their organizations, they should remain aware of the potential risks that could open them up to additional challenges that can further compromise customer trust:

-1

-Job displacement: Al has to the potential to displace jobs that can have significant implications for employees.
-Organizations need to address this emerging ethical concern by implementing plans to upskill existing employees and identify where augmentation, rather than replacement is the best decision for the employee and the customer.
-Transparency, traceability and accountability: As regulation standards evolve and AI systems become more advance, organizations will need to build integrity and accountability into their systems - from design and programming to updating and learning.
-This may require organizations to clearly and simply explain systems so employees understand how they operate and can easily trace and correct issues.
+Building customer trust Al comes with its own set of risks and challenges.
+As companies bring Al into their organizations, they should remain aware of the potential risks that could open them up to additional challenges that can further compromise customer trust: - Job displacement: Al has to the potential to displace jobs that can have significant implications for employees.
+Organizations need to address this emerging ethical concern by implementing plans to upskill existing employees and identify where augmentation, rather than replacement is the best decision for the employee and the customer. - Privacy concerns: Using AI to monitor employee activity is raising concerns among AI ethicists.

-2

-Privacy concerns: Using AI to monitor employee activity is raising concerns among AI ethicists.
 Data protection needs to be considered across any AI system.
-In terms of GDPR, organizations must have the express consent of all parties involved, ensuring they clearly understand how data will be handled.
+In terms of GDPR, organizations must have the express consent of all parties involved, ensuring they clearly understand how data will be handled. - Biased data: Flawed data can create and reinforce biases and become immensely problematic.

-3

-Biased data: Flawed data can create and reinforce biases and become immensely problematic.
 Organizations need to actively design processes to test and validate data to ensure AI systems remain fair and unbiased as it learns new information, and categorizes and applies existing information.

-Preparing for AI

-Responsible AI frameworks

-About CEE

-Organizations should develop a "Responsible AI Framework" to mitigate potential risks and challenges.
+Responsible AI frameworks Organizations should develop a "Responsible AI Framework" to mitigate potential risks and challenges.
 The framework can also help companies uphold high standards when deploying AI systems as well as effectively manage any potential risks.
-The following are the eight core principles KPMG uses to guide responsible AI across the AI and machine learning (ML) lifecycle.
+The following are the eight core principles KPMG uses to guide responsible Al across the Al and machine learning (ML) lifecycle.